How to use this page?

 This system requires to install some tools in a fixed order.

-yum install cmake libxml2-devel boost-devel openmpi-devel eigen3-devel python3-devel pip3 install --user numpy exit # Exit superuser mode
+sudo dnf install cmake libxml2-devel boost-devel openmpi-devel eigen3-devel python3-devel pip3 install --user numpy

-- If you don’t plan to use RBF mappings in large parallel cases you can continue without installing PETSc and build with
+) in this distribution is too old.
+If you don’t plan to use RBF mappings in large parallel cases you can continue without installing PETSc, and build preCICE with-DPRECICE_FEATURE_PETSC_MAPPING=OFF

 .
 If you need PETSc, follow the steps in the PETSc section and you are done.